-The Hanson Center for Communication is coordinating the College of Engineering's Three Minute Thesis (3MT) competition this fall.
+The Hanson Center for Communication coordinated the College of Engineering's Three Minute Thesis (3MT) competition in Fall 2024.

 What is the 3MT?